-At Wyrd Studio I create fine and commercial art as well as edutainment materials for projects and activities.
+At Wyrd Studio I create fine and commercial art as well as materials for projects and activities.

 By the way, my name is Kay Cochran, pleased to meet ya.